Representable tangent structures for affine schemes: Characterizing representable tangent structures for affine schemes

 Thanks to Theorem~\ref{lemma:nielfield-characterization-exponential-affine-scheme}, we can finally characterize coexponentiable tangentoids of $\cAlg_R$.
 By a \textbf{finitely generated projective} (\textbf{commutative}) \textbf{solid non-unital $R$-algebra}, we mean a solid (commutative) non-unital $R$-algebra whose underlying $R$-module is finitely generated and projective.

-\begin{theorem} The coexponentiable tangentoids of $\cAlg_R$ are precisely the $R$-algebras $D=R\ltimes M$ associated with a finitely generated projective commutative solid non-unital $R$-algebra $M$. \end{theorem} \begin{proof} Theorem~\ref{theorem:characterization-tangentoids} characterizes tangentoids of $\cAlg_R$ as commutative solid non-unital $R$-algebras.
-A tangentoid $D=R\ltimes M$ is coexponentiable provided that each $D_n$ is coexponentiable.
+\begin{theorem} The coexponentiable tangentoids of $\cAlg_R$ are precisely the $R$-algebras $D=R\ltimes M$ associated with a finitely generated projective commutative solid non-unital $R$-algebra $M$. \end{theorem} \begin{proof} Theorem~\ref{theorem:characterization-tangentoids} characterizes tangentoids of $\cAlg_R$ in terms of $R$-algebras $D\cong R\ltimes M$ where $M$ is a solid commutative non-unital $R$-algebra.
+By definition, a tangentoid $D=R\ltimes M$ is coexponentiable provided that each $D_n$ is coexponentiable.
 However, since $\cAlg_R$ is complete, by Lemma~\ref{lemma:Frankland-lemma-representability}, a tangentoid $D$ is coexponentiable in $\cAlg_R$ if and only if the underlying object $D$ is coexponentiable.
 Moreover, Theorem~\ref{lemma:nielfield-characterization-exponential-affine-scheme} establishes that coexponentiable $R$-algebras are equivalent to finitely generated and projective $R$-modules.
+However, $R\+M$ is a finitely generated and projective $R$-modules if and only if so is $M$.
+To show this, notice that $M$ is projective if and only if there exists an $R$-module $N$ such that $M\+N$ is a free $R$-module.
+However, if $M$ is projective, then $R\+M\+N$ is free, so $R\+M$ is projective.
+Conversely, if $R\+M$ is projective, then $R\+M\+N$ is free, thus, there exists a module $R\+N$ for which $M\+(R\+N)$ is free; thus, $M$ is projective.
+Finally, it is immediate to see that $M$ is finitely generated if and only if so is $R\+M$.
 Thus, coexponentiable tangentoids are classified by finitely generated projective commutative solid non-unital $R$-algebras. \end{proof}

 Since coexponentiable tangentoids correspond to infinitesimal objects in the opposite category, we also have a characterization of representable tangent structures on $\Aff_R$.